Trump's foreign policy faces growing dissent in Congress

 Senators are also pushing for insight ahead of Trump’s upcoming meeting with North Korea President Kim Jong Un.

-Sen. Cory Gardner, R-Colo., confirmed that spoke on the phone with Special Representative for North Korea Stephen Biegun on Wednesday about the upcoming summit.
-Gardner, who has not been pleased with the lack of information coming from the administration on North Korea, said he didn’t want to get into too many details about the phone call but said, “The hope is that those concrete actions will be taken in the lead up to any summit.
+Sen. Cory Gardner, R-Colo., confirmed that he spoke Wednesday by phone with the U.S. special representative for North Korea, Stephen Biegun, about the upcoming summit.
+Gardner, who has not been pleased with the lack of information coming from the administration on North Korea, said he didn’t want to get into too many details about the call but said: “The hope is that those concrete actions will be taken in the lead-up to any summit.
 If there’s no concrete action, I don’t think they should meet.”

-Gardner also confirmed that he and Menendez will reintroduce the North Korea Policy Oversight Act, which is essentially a bill to monitor the administration on North Korea talks.
-The 2018 version requires oral and written briefings from the WH on the negotiations, continued sanctions, and “underscores the importance" that the number of U.S. forces on the Peninsula are not part of the negotiations with North Korea.
+Gardner also confirmed that he and Sen. Bob Menendez, D-N.J., will reintroduce the North Korea Policy Oversight Act, which is essentially a bill to monitor the administration on North Korea talks.
+The 2018 version requires oral and written briefings from the White House on the negotiations, continued sanctions and “underscores the importance" that the number of U.S. forces on the peninsula are not part of the negotiations with North Korea.

-As the special counsel probe continues into potential Trump campaign collusion with Russia, Republicans have also shown increasing willingness to call out the president on policies they see as insufficiently tough on Moscow.
-Earlier this month, after Trump’s Treasury Department said it would ease sanctions on companies that had been controlled by Russian oligarch and Vladimir Putin ally Oleg Deripaska, 11 Republicans joined Democrats in an attempt to keep the sanctions in place.
+As the special counsel investigation continues into potential Trump campaign collusion with Russia, Republicans have also shown increasing willingness to call out the president on policies they see as insufficiently tough on Moscow.
+In January, after Trump’s Treasury Department said it would ease sanctions on companies that had been controlled by Russian oligarch and Vladimir Putin ally Oleg Deripaska, 11 Republicans joined Democrats in an attempt to keep the sanctions in place.
 The bill failed narrowly in the Senate.

 In the House, Republican and Democratic lawmakers have introduced a number of pieces of legislation to oversee the president’s foreign policy.
 Rep. Mike Gallagher, R-Wisc., has introduced biting bills that would financially prevent the administration from removing troops from Syria and South Korea and withdrawing from NATO.